Free-electron decoherence: Theory and applications: Electron decoherence in bulk media

 Throughout this paper, we introduce this cutoff to obtain results within the local approximation.

 For an infinite path separation ($d_\perp \to \infty$), the decoherence probability exhibits a $\omega^{-1}$ divergence for all three materials, as shown in Fig.~\ref{Fig2}b, where we plot the spectral dependence of $P^{\rm bulk}(d_\perp,\omega)$ for $200$~keV electrons.
 This can be understood by examining the dielectric functions for both types of materials in the low frequency limit [Eq.~(\ref{epslif}) for LiF and Eq.~(\ref{drude}) for the metals].
-For LiF, the static permittivity $\epsilon^{\rm LiF}(0)= \epsilon_{\infty}+s_1+s_2$ is purely real, and therefore, $\Gamma^{\rm bulk}$ vanishes unless we have Cherenkov losses under the condition $v/c>1/\sqrt{\epsilon^{\rm LiF}(0)}$, which makes $\gamma_\epsilon$ imaginary.
+For LiF, the static permittivity $\epsilon^{\rm LiF}(0)= \epsilon_{\infty}+s_1+s_2$ is purely real, and therefore, $\Gamma^{\rm bulk}$ vanishes unless we have Cherenkov losses under the condition $v/c>1/\sqrt{\epsilon^{\rm LiF}(0)}\;\approx0.33$, which makes $\gamma_\epsilon$ imaginary.
+Because we consider $200$~keV electrons ($v/c\approx0.7$) throughout this work, the Cherenkov condition at zero frequency is always satisfied.
 In contrast, for metals, the permittivity has a divergent imaginary part at low frequencies, and thus, both $K_0$ in Eq.~(\ref{bulkan1}) and the logarithm in Eq.~(\ref{bulkan2}) acquire nonzero imaginary parts, regardless of the electron velocity; a divergence is thus observed at low $\omega$ when multiplying the zero-temperature EELS probability by $n_T(\omega\to0)\propto\omega^{-1}$.
 Interestingly, this divergence is a retardation effect, as it vanishes in the $c\to \infty$ limit, as shown in Fig.~\ref{Fig2}c, where the low-frequency behavior is dramatically different with and without inclusion of retardation.
+Although we only compare retarded and nonretarded limits for Al here, Au follows a similar trend.
+Conversely, for LiF, the nonretarded limit makes the Cherenkov condition impossible to be satisfied, thereby suppressing the divergence.

 For finite path separations, the divergence is regularized by the cross term in Eq.~(\ref{decoP}), which suppresses contributions from low-energy excitations when their wavelengths are large compared with $d_\perp$, so that the electron--mode interaction produces similar amplitudes in the two paths (i.e., they do not provide which-way information).
 This behavior is clearly observed in Fig.~\ref{Fig2}b.
 Incidentally, $P(\omega\to 0,d_\perp)$ is much larger for metals than for LiF, as expected from the fact that $\Imm\{\epsilon\}$ diverges as $\omega^{-1}$ in the former, while it vanishes in the latter.